GRANTS AND FUNDING OPPORTUNITIES

 Department of Infrastructure and Regional Development (DIRD) Funding Programmes

-Other Federal grants and funding available:
+Other Federal grants, funding and assistance available:

 Financial help for businesses that want to improve their business operations (as a result of receiving a Business Evaluation).